What changes when you understand what love actually is?

 Speaking & Events

-Keynotes, workshops, and retreats that blend storytelling, science, and lived wisdom.
+Keynotes, plenary talks, and media interviews that blend storytelling, science, and lived wisdom.
 Not lectures.
 Guided journeys that leave audiences with a changed understanding of love, meaning, and their own lives.

 Writing